Engin1980/7vbap-gitbook/gitbook/be-spring-boot/database-and-jpa.md

 4. Add required grants to the user (or create a new user) if required for the database.
 5. Quit the console client.
 6. Follow the next section, but enter the database name when asked to do so.

-#### Database creation using IDEA database tools

-IntelliJ IDEA as  bulit in database management support for several database systems.
-MariaDB is one of them.

-TODO